-The Internal Audit plan for 2016/17 has been developed using the assurance framework and a risk-based methodology following consultation with the Strategy Group on the Partnership's objectives and priorities, and in accordance with the Internal Audit Charter.
+The Internal Audit plan for 2017/18 has been developed using the assurance framework and a risk-based methodology following consultation with the Strategy Group on the Partnership's objectives and priorities, and in accordance with the Internal Audit Charter.

-The Internal Audit Charter is provided to the committee at Appendix 1.
+The Internal Audit Charter has been updated to reflect the changes to the PSIAS from 1 April 2017 and is provided to the committee at Appendix 1.